Skip To Main Content

 Higher Education & Careers Guidance

-We also enjoy a strong relationship with our alumni, and many of the alumni return to offer mentorship to our students in their fields – so a grade 11 student can meet with an ISL IB Diploma College mentor who has graduated and is now working in an international management consultancy, or as an NHS Physiotherapist, or a Data Scientist… and find out more about their aspiration and dream.
+We also enjoy a strong relationship with our alumni, with many returning to offer mentorship to our students in their fields of expertise.
+For example, a Grade 11 student could meet with an ISL IB Diploma College mentor who graduated and is now working in an international management consultancy, or as an NHS Physiotherapist, or a Data Scientist...to find out more about how to make heir aspirations a reality.

-Our alumni liaison offers students support too with preparing their careers portfolio, with seminars such as writing an application letter or creating your online profile.
+Our Alumni Liaison offers support to students as well for preparing their careers portfolio, with seminars such as writing an application letter or creating your online profile.

 Emphasising your IB strengths